Alexandria's founded by Alexander

 Further south, PST will stop at the battlefield of Chaironeia where the 18-year-old Alexander annihilated the Theban Band and where his father gained the hegemony over all of Greece.
 From there the route runs further to the oracle site of Delphi and onwards to Olympia where King Philip ordered the construction of his famous Philippeon to house the family statues, including that of Alexander.

-Homer is never far away when it comes to Alexander and tribute is paid to this great writer at the site of Mycene, once at the heart of the myths of Troy so much admired by Alexander.
-Corinth is another key location since it is here that both King Philip II and, after his death, Alexander the Great were recognized as leader of all the Greek cities and states.
+Homer is never far away when it comes to Alexander and tribute is paid to this great writer at the site of Mycenae, once at the heart of the myths of Troy so much admired by Alexander.
+Corinth is another key location since it is here that both King Philip II and, after his death, Alexander the Great were recognized as leaders of all the Greek cities and states.

 The tour ends in Athens, as a matter of course I would say, with a visit to the Acropolis and its newly built museum, as well as to the National Archaeological Museum.

-As usual, there are plenty of relaxing moments with wine-tasting and a free day to be filled with interesting sites and more sight-seeing.
+As usual, there are plenty of relaxing moments with wine tasting and a free day to be filled with interesting sites and more sightseeing.
 All in all, a wonderful opportunity to grasp the essence of young Alexander and to realize how this environment has helped to shape the greatest conqueror the world has ever known.

 Saturday, November 3, 2012